arborchurch/arbor-web/README.md

 ### Step 4: Upload the Podcast Audio

-Go to <https://panel.dreamhost.com/> and log in; credentials will be supplied to you separately.
+Go to <https://panel.dreamhost.com/> and log in; credentials will be supplied to you separately ("panel password").
 Then, do the following:

 1. In the menu on the left, click `Websites` -> `Manage Websites`.
-2. Scroll down to `arborchurchnw.org` and click the `Files` icon
+2. Scroll down to `arborchurchnw.org` and click the `Files` icon.
+3. If prompted for a login, click the SFTP/SCP tab, username `arborchurch`, domain `arborchurchnw.org`; the password ("FTP password") will be sent to you separately.
 3. Click on the `arborchurchnw.org` folder
 4. Click on the `podcast` folder
 5. Click the Upload button (bottom left, looks like an arrow pointing up)